archlinux/archlinux-keyring/.gitlab/issue_templates/Remove Main Key.md

 <!--
 This template is used when an existing main PGP public key needs to be removed from the distribution's keyring.
-It is used by users with a valid main key.
+It is used by users with a valid main key or the holder of the revocation certificate of the main key that is about to be removed.

+NOTE: All comment sections with a MODIFY note need to be edited.
+All checkboxes in the "Check" section labeled as "Main key holders" need to be checked for the accompanying merge request to be merged.
 -->
-/assign @allan @anthraxx @bluewind @dvzrv @pierre /label ~"remove main key"
+/assign @anthraxx @bluewind @dvzrv @grazzolini @pierre /label ~"remove main key"
 /title Remove main key of <!-- MODIFY: Add main key holder's username -->
 <!--